luisfpl/luisfpl/README.md

 ## 🛠️ Technical Skills

+- **Software Architecture**:
+  - **Hexagonal Architecture**: Designing maintainable and adaptable systems with a focus on separation of concerns and scalability.

 - **Programming Languages**:
   - **Python**: Automation, AI scripting, and development.
   - **Bash**: System automation and orchestration.